Sack of Sarajevo

-The sack of Sarajevo took place on 23 October 1697 and was committed by raiding Austrian troops led by Prince Eugene of Savoy.
+The Sack of Sarajevo took place on 23 October 1697 and was committed by raiding Austrian troops led by Prince Eugene of Savoy.
 At this time the Great Turkish War was being fought.
 Shortly after the Austrian victory at the Battle of Zenta (today: Senta, Serbia), an opportunity arose for the Austrians to launch a surprise attack into Ottoman Bosnia.
+The Austrians enslaved and massacred the city's Muslim population, after which they burnt the city to ground.

-The intrusion into Ottoman Bosnia and the subsequent sacking of Sarajevo left the city plague-infected and burned to the ground with a large part of its population taken into slavery.
-After Prince Eugene's men had thoroughly looted the city, they took most of the Muslim inhabitants into slavery, set it on fire and nearly destroyed all of it in one day.
+The intrusion into Ottoman Bosnia and the subsequent sacking of Sarajevo left the city plague-infected and burned to the ground.
+After Prince Eugene's men had thoroughly looted the city, they set it on fire and nearly destroyed all of it in one day.
 Only a few neighbourhoods, some mosques, and an Orthodox church were left standing.

 Portrait of Prince Eugene of Savoy (1663–1736) c.
 1700.
 Flemish School.

 Background

 After a few years of peace between the Ottoman Empire and various Western powers, another attack was launched against the Habsburg monarchy by the Ottomans, almost capturing Vienna.
 However, the Polish king John III Sobieski, along with his Christian alliance won the Battle of Vienna (1683), forever stalling Ottoman expansion into Europe.
 After the capture of Buda by the Christian forces in 1686, many Serbs from the Pannonian Plain decided to join the troops of the Habsburg monarchy.
 On the 11th of September in modern-day Vojvodina, the Battle of Zenta was fought.
 The battle was the most decisive engagement of the Great Turkish War: it saw the Ottomans suffer an overwhelming defeat by an imperial force half as large sent by Emperor Leopold I. The Turks attempted to cross the river Tisza at Zenta.
 Their force was personally led by the sultan Mustafa II.
 In a surprise attack, Habsburg Imperial forces commanded by Prince Eugene of Savoy engaged the Turkish army while it was crossing the Tisza river.
 Prince Eugene's forces inflicted thousands of casualties, including the Grand Vizier Elmas Mehmed Pasha.
 Prince Eugene's army dispersed the Ottoman forces, capturing the Ottoman treasury, and came away with such emblems of high Ottoman authority as the Seal of the Empire which had never been captured before.
 Prince Eugene's forces, unlike the Turks, had exceptionally light casualties.

 Austria gained complete control over Banat.
 Because the Ottoman army was scattered, the Austrians had complete freedom of action in Slavonia and Ottoman Bosnia for almost 6 weeks, just as Prince Eugene was planning to raid Ottoman Bosnia.